Help with Credit Card Bills

 Also, you can count on your credit score getting a black eye that will linger for up to seven years.
 A charge-off, coupled with the record of missed payments, will make it tough to qualify for new credit, from mortgages to auto and personal loans to new credit cards.
 You might still get one, but it will come with a very high interest rate.

-There’s also this to consider: If you’re able to negotiate a settlement for less than the original amount owed, you could be liable to the IRS for the amount forgiven.
+There’s also this to consider: If you’re able to negotiate a settlement for less than the original amount owed, you could be liable to the IRS for the dollar amount forgiven.
 Check with an income tax expert about the ramifications.

 In short, regarding charge-offs, you absolutely do not want to go there.

-Think hard on this one, because once you commit to bankruptcy, the hangover will linger for a while — seven years if you choose Chapter 7, a straight bankruptcy in which most of your assets are liquidated to meet your debts, and the rest are discharged; 10 years if you choose Chapter 13 reorganization, in which you come up with a plan to repay your creditors, through an intermediary, over three to five years.
+Think hard on this one, because once you commit to bankruptcy, the hangover will linger for a while — 10 years if you choose Chapter 7, a straight bankruptcy in which most of your assets are liquidated to meet your debts, and the rest are discharged; seven years if you choose Chapter 13 reorganization, in which you come up with a plan to repay your creditors, through an intermediary, over three to five years.

 Bankruptcy, says Denver-based Latitude Financial Group partner Dan Grote, “is a last-resort kind of situation, but it is appropriate for some situations and it does not mean you’re a deadbeat.
 It’s a do-over that is appropriate when there is really no other alternative.”